 After a period of somewhat continuous growth between 2007 and 2014, R&D expenditure in the EU reached 2.04 % of GDP in 2014, up from 1.77 % in 2007.
 However, progress has been slow and the most recent figures point to a stagnation, with the 2015 R&D expenditure decreasing slightly to 2.03 % of GDP, which has moved the EU further away from its 3 % target.
 The slow increase since 2007 contrasts with the prolonged stagnation experienced between 2002 and 2007, when EU R&D expenditure remained more or less stable at around 1.77 % of GDP.Overall, R&D intensity emerged stronger from the economic crisis as a result of depressed GDP growth and increased public funding for R&D expenditure in many Member States.

 At the global level, the EU’s R&D intensity is still lagging behind other advanced economies, such as the United States, Japan and South Korea, with only the best performing Member States surpassing the United States (see Figure 2).
-The EU’s relative position in the global R&D landscape has also weakened because of the rapid rise of R&D expenditure observed in China.
-In 2014, China overtook the EU by spending the equivalent of 2.05 % of its GDP on R&D.
+The EU’s relative position in the global R&D landscape has also weakened because of rapid rise of R&D expenditure in China.
+In 2014, China overtook the EU by spending 2.05 % of its GDP on R&D.

 R&D spending has risen in three quarters of Member States since 2008

-In 2015, R&D intensity ranged from 0.46 % to 3.26 % across the EU (see Figure 2).
-Northern Member States Finland and Sweden did not only share a pattern of high expenditure, they have the most ambitious national targets.
+Across the EU, R&D intensity ranged from 0.46 % to 3.26 % in 2015 (see Figure 2).
+Northern Member States Finland and Sweden did not only share a pattern of high expenditure, they also had the most ambitious national targets.
 In 2015, Denmark slightly exceeded its R&D target of 3 %, while Slovakia, Cyprus and Germany came very close to meeting their targets of 1.2 %, 0.5 % and 3 %, respectively.

 Lower R&D intensity levels, below 1 %, were mostly recorded in eastern and southern Member States.
 Patterns in R&D investment, in particular business R&D spending, between countries generally mirror the industrial structure of economies, differences in the knowledge intensity of sectors and their research capabilities .